interactivetools-com/SmartArray/readme.md

     </tr>
 </table>
 ```

-See the method reference below for more information on available methods.
+See the [Method Reference](#method-reference) for more information on available methods.

 ## Debugging and Help